deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

 .. note::
     To learn how to use ``context_storage_factory`` in your pipeline, see our `Context Storage Tutorials <../tutorials/index_context_storages.html>`__.

-The GitHub-based distribution of DFF includes Docker images for each of the supported database types.
+The GitHub-based distribution of Chatsky includes Docker images for each of the supported database types.
 Therefore, the easiest way to deploy your service together with a database is to clone the GitHub distribution and to take advantage of the packaged `docker compose file <https://github.com/deeppavlov/dialog_flow_framework/blob/master/compose.yml>`_.